Scanning

 az vm run-command invoke --name calibrant-relay-vm --resource-group calibrant-relay-rg --command-id RunPowerShellScript --scripts "Get-Content C:\calibrant-relay\relay.log -Tail 30" - Scan fails with “Access Denied” — the Managed Identity is missing one or more permissions.
 Re-run the permission grant script and wait 5–10 minutes for propagation.

 - Power Platform shows no data — the relay's Managed Identity must be registered as a Power Platform management application.
-See Step 4 of the Relay Setup guide for the BAP API registration step.
-This category is optional; skipping it does not affect other category scores.
+See Step 6 of the Relay Setup guide for the BAP API registration step.
+The integration is optional; without it, Power Platform findings show as not evaluated and do not affect other category scores.

-- Scan stuck in “Collecting” — relay commands expire after 10 minutes.
-If the relay goes offline mid-scan, the scan will be marked failed automatically.
+- Scan stuck in “Collecting” — Calibrant accepts slow relay results while the full workload set is still arriving, but never publishes a partial score.
+If collection cannot finish within 90 minutes, the scan is marked failed automatically.
 Check relay logs and restart the service if needed:

-az vm run-command invoke --name calibrant-relay-vm --resource-group calibrant-relay-rg --command-id RunPowerShellScript --scripts "Restart-Service CalirantRelay"
+az vm run-command invoke --name calibrant-relay-vm --resource-group calibrant-relay-rg --command-id RunPowerShellScript --scripts "Restart-Service CalibrantRelay"